Panhandle Milling’s 2020 Guide to Holiday Entertaining

 Some things come standard with a holiday party: friends, family and good times.
 But to make your holiday party stand out, especially to make it a stress-free party, consider the following additional steps:

-We know who the big kids on the block are when it comes to holiday baking.
-Thanksgiving and Christmas are going to be here before we know it and at Panhandle Milling, we are already looking forward to the parties, fun, Christmas desserts, friends, and family the season entails.
+We know who the big kids on the block are regarding holiday baking.
+Thanksgiving and Christmas will be here before we know it, and at Panhandle Milling, we are already looking forward to the parties, fun, Christmas desserts, friends, and family the season entails.

-One of our three core tenets is people and we’re counting down the days until we can hold our family, friends, and loved ones close to celebrate the season, get back together, back to basics, and spend some quality time with our favorite recipes.
+One of our three core tenets is people, and we’re counting down the days until we can hold our family, friends, and loved ones close to celebrate the season, get back together, get back to basics, and spend some quality time with our favorite recipes.

 Holiday Parties 101